KurtE/NT35510_t4x_p/README.md

 It utilizes FlexIO and DMA to write data to the screen while offloading the task from the CPU.

 ## Valid FlexIO pins
-The driver requires that all of the data pins (either 8 or 16 or 18) must be consecutive flexio pins with a minor exception for the T4 described later, in addition to this it requires two additional flexio pins on the same Flexio object that is used for Read(RD) and Write(WR)
+The driver requires that all the data pins (either 8 or 16 or 18) must be consecutive FlexIO pins with a minor exception for the T4 described later, in addition to this it requires two additional FlexIO pins on the same FlexIOobject that is used for Read(RD) and Write(WR)

 **WARNING:** As I am experimenting with different bus widths and data widths and the like,